pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 ## Task 2: Connection to Admin Server using WebLogic Remote Console

+In this task, we explore the WebLogic Remote Console.
+We create connection to *Admin Server* in Remote Console and verify the resources in WebLogic Domain.
+This verifies the successful migration of an on-premise domain into the Oracle Kubernetes Cluster.

 1. Go back to WebLogic Remote Console, Click on *Activities*, then select the *WebLogic Remote Console* Icon.
     ![Open Remote Console](images/OpenRemoteConsole.png)